Rightsizing: stop basing your headcount on who shouts loudest

-Rightsizing is the decision on how many people, how much effort, to invest against any set of activities.
+Rightsizing is the decision on how many people, and how much effort to invest against any set of activities.
 The outcome is a staff profile or resource plan.
 The outcome is the amount of talent dedicated to any particular area.

 Given how important these decisions are, it amazes us how little time is dedicated to thinking about it.
 For instance, after reviewing the ten most prominent books and 20 most circulated white papers on organizational design, this topic isn’t mentioned.
 Structure is, big time.
 Process is and lateral capability is there, as is option analysis and the link to strategy or competencies and organizational health.
 But not how to determine the number of people to employ.

 So, how is right-sizing typically done?
 Here are four methods employed in practice:

 The most common is, “it just is”.
 It evolves.
 Decisions are made for one reason or another and a shape is created.
 Not by design or conscious thought, but by an evolutionary process.
 That evolution is often driven by who shouts the loudest, by managers who are adept at getting their way and ensuring they have the resource.
 Just like wages have a ‘price stickiness’ – a term economists use, which basically means that people don’t take pay cuts – so too does headcount.
 A decision to create a role or increase headcount has a ‘stickiness’.
 Last year’s budget is the basis for this year’s budget.
 This works until there is a shock.
 When that shock happens, Finance demands cuts.
 Because it’s so hard, those cuts are made across the board and in a unilateral way.
 “It has to be by 20%”.
 Sometimes more rigor is required, so a benchmark or a ‘magic number’ will be used as a justification.
 A sense of rigor is provided.
 But is that really rigor or an easy way out?

 The issue is: any one number is dangerous.
 Benchmarks are rarely apples-for-apples comparisons and are too often based on a tiny sample.
 Proper thought is required.